andreabonvini/Notes/Artificial_Intelligence/ArtificialIntelligence.md

 **Semantics of PL**

-the semantics defines the rules for determining the truth of a sentence  with respect to a particular model.
+The semantics defines the rules for determining the truth of a sentence  with respect to a particular model.
 The truth-value of complex sentences is established recursively, in accordance with the truth tables of the logical connectives (negation, conjunction, etc).

 **Inference in PL**